martienssenlab/maize-code/README.md

 # maize-code

----

 ## MaizeCode Pipeline Help

----

 ### Step-by-Step pipeline

 1) Make a MaizeCode folder somewhere
 2) Copy the MaizeCode scripts folder somewhere
-3) Check that the following required packages are installed and in your $PATH (the versions noted here are working for sure, no guarantees for different versions).\
-Recommended installation using conda
+3) Check that the following required packages are installed and in your $PATH (the versions noted here are working for sure, no guarantees for different versions).
+Recommended installation using conda.
 ```
 pigz 2.3.4
 samtools 1.10 (Using htslib 1.10.2)